zachbarth/minimalist-game-framework/README.md

 # Getting Started #

 1. Clone the repo.
 2. Add your assets (images, fonts, sounds, and music) to the Assets folder.
-These file will be automatically synchronized to your build directory by a post-build step in Visual Studio.
+These files will be automatically synchronized to your build directory by a post-build step in Visual Studio.
 3. Start writing your game in the `Game` class.
-The API is stateless and static within the `Engine` class.

-ll **functions** and properties listed below are members of the static `Engine` class.
-For example, if you wanted to draw a line, you could call `Engine.DrawLine()` from anywhere in your code
+All functions and properties listed below are members of the static `Engine` class.
+For example, if you wanted to draw a line, you could call `Engine.DrawLine()` from anywhere in your code.
 Documentation for function arguments and enum values can be found in the code itself.

 # Core #